ARMmbed/mbed-os-example-client/README.md

 # Getting started on mbed Client Example

 This document describes briefly the steps required to start using the mbed Client example application on mbed OS.
-The mbed Client example application demonstrates how to register, unregister, read resource values and send resource observations to the mbed Device Connector.
+The mbed Client example application demonstrates how to register, unregister and read resource values to mbed Device Connector.

 ## Required hardware
 * An [FRDM-K64F](http://developer.mbed.org/platforms/frdm-k64f/) board